shiwano/Dockerfiles/README.md

 ## Usage

-These docker images has been published to [Docker Hub](https://hub.docker.com/).
+These docker images has been published on [Docker Hub](https://hub.docker.com/).

 You can get an image by the docker command like the below.